What is Community Choice Aggregation?

 What if I have a photovoltaic or solar panel system?

 Having a solar system which allows you to earn net metering credits, e.g., Solarize (New York), does not preclude you from participating in the aggregation program.
-As long as the account holder is receiving supply from the utility, they are able to participate in the aggregation program and will continue to receive new metering credits from the utility.
-Net metering will function in the same way as before you joined the CCA program.
+As long as the account holder is being delivered supply from the utility, they are able to participate in the aggregation program and will continue to receive net metering credits from the utility.
+Net metering will function the same way as before you joined the CCA program.
 Your net metering credits will continue to appear on your utility bill and will continue to be calculated based on utility’s Basic Service price.